 Telling the Equity Story

 Even for seasoned startup veterans, understanding the value of equity can be challenging.
-This is compounded by the fact that many of the people making offers (founders, recruiters, hiring managers) often lack a deep understanding of it themselves.
+This is compounded by the fact that many founders, recruiters, and hiring managers often lack a deep understanding of it themselves.
 The disparity between how candidates and companies prioritize equity leads to declined offers across the startup ecosystem.

 To address this challenge, our Talent Infrastructure team at Lightspeed recently hosted a portfolio company workshop to discuss equity fundamentals and share best practices on selling the value of equity.
 We want to share some learning from the session to help startups improve their ability to hire top candidates.